thfalan/pst-whitepaper/dao/dao-overview.md

 Up to USD 2,500,000 is lost before trading begins, plus the lengthy application process and regulatory overhead, with no guarantee of success.

-In contrast, PST DAO disrupts this model with the following:
+In contrast, Royalty Token DAO disrupts this model with the following: